 Can fit in your homeopathy studies around your existing work?

 At CHE we have a number of options which would suit your lifestyle.
-We have full-time and part-time course options, which can be completed in 2 to 4 years, depending on whether you go for the degree or licentiate options.
-You will be able to practice as a homeopath with a degree or licentiate, the only difference is that the degree is a more academic qualification and requires more subjects and assessments to be passed.
+We have full-time and part-time licentiate course options, which can be completed in 2 to 4 years, depending on which option you choose.
+With a licentiate qualification you will be able to practice as a qualified homeopath.

 Can you manage the workload or the academic aspects of the course?